GeoMash/strappy/guides/HelloWorld/README.md

 		}
 	);

-Inside init() we're doing three things.
-At first we're calling Default Controller's super init() and right after setting two observers on the events templateLoaded and ready.
-Both events are rather self explanatory.
+Inside init() we're calling Default Controller's super and right afterwards are setting two observers on the events "templateLoaded" and "ready".

-The first one is being dispatched as soon as the component's template has been loaded. in its event handler "onTemplatesLoaded()", we are appending our view container with the template in question.
-Note that this does NOT automatically display the template.
+The first one is being dispatched as soon as the component's template has been loaded.
+In its event handler "onTemplatesLoaded()", we are appending our view container with the template we want. <br>
+NOTE: This does NOT automatically display the template.
 In order to make it appear on screen you want to call the method show() on it.
 And that's exactly what we're doing in our second event handler "onReadyState()", which marks the component to be ready.

-We will include one last thing in our Default controller.
-Remember how we assigned a DOM mouse.click event in our Default view at the very beginning?
-The next method "onButtonClicked()" is its event handler.
-All we are doing in here is to toggle our component's internal or private state "isVisible/*Boolean*/" through the 'State' store we have set up in the last section "Store & Model".
-And that's it for our Default controller.
+We will include one last thing in our DefaultController.
+Remember how we assigned a "mouse.click"-event  to a button instance inside DefaultView?
+The next method "onButtonClicked()" is it's event handler.
+All we are doing in here is to toggle our component's private state "isVisible" through the StateStore we have set up in the previous section "Store & Model".
+And that's already it for our DefaultController.

+There's only one more class we have to write and that's the StateController.
+Here's the code:

+JavaScript:
+$JSKK.Class.create
+(
+	{
+		$namespace:	'Application.component.button.controller',
+		$name:		'State',
+		$extends:	strappy.mvc.stateful.Controller
+	}
+)
+(
+	{},
+	{
+		init: function()
+		{
+			this.init.$parent();

+			// set observers
+			this.getView('Default') .observe('onReady',this.onViewReady.bind(this));

+			// observer state changes
+			this.bindStateChanges
+				(
+					{
+						isVisible:	'onVisibilityChanged'
+					}
+				);
+		},

+		onViewReady: function(view)
+		{
+			this.setViewReadyState(view.$reflect('name'));
+			if (this.getReadyViews().inArray(view.$reflect('name')))
+			{
+				//All views are ready.
+				this.setReady();
+			}
+		},

+		onBeforeChange: function(state,key,value)
+		{
+			return true;
+		},

+		onVisibilityChanged: function(value)
+		{
+			this.getView('Default').updateOutlet(value);
+		}
+	}
+);

-There's only one more class we have to write and that's the State controller.
-The state controller is basically doing two things in our example.
-It checks on all view and flags the component "ready".
-A state for all other MVC members of that component to react upon.
-Secondly it will observe state changes, which are being handled by the state store and either orchestrates or, in a simple component like this, directly calls all methods processing this piece of state information.
+The StateController is doing two things in our example:
+1. It checks on all views if they are available and flags the component "ready", if that is the case.
+2. Secondly it will observe state changes, which are being handled by the StateStore and either passes on this information or, in a simple component like this, calls a method directly on another class that processes that change.

-If you have foolowed everything correctly you should be able to just call your page inside your favorite web browser (probably IE8) and see the amazing result.
+If you have followed everything thoroughly, you should be able to just call your page inside your favorite web browser (probably IE8) and see the result.

 Python Scaffolding Tool